-We used four study area-specific mast seeding indices, depending on the type of local data available.
-For Jura, Hessen, and WNP, we used mast seeding data provided by nationwide monitoring programs and collected in regions corresponding to our study areas, that is, northwestern Switzerland for Jura, central Germany for Hessen, and Poznań Regional Forest Directorate for WNP.
+We used four study-area specific mast seeding indices, depending on the type of local data available.
+For Jura, Hessen, and WNP, we used mast seeding data provided by nation-wide monitoring programs and collected in regions corresponding to our study areas, i.e., north-western Switzerland for Jura, central Germany for Hessen, and Poznań Regional Forest

+Directorate for WNP.
 For BNP, mast seeding data were collected in the same study area where wood warbler reproduction was measured.
-In Jura, we combined data from MastWeb ("MastWeb", 2021) and MASTREE (Ascoli et al., 2017).
-The two datasets use different ordinal indices to quantify seed production (MastWeb: classes ranging from 0 = very poor to 3 = fullmast; MASTREE: classes ranging from 1 = very poor to5 = full mast).
-We adapted the MastWeb to the MASTREE index by changing MastWeb-class 0 to MASTREE-class 1, MastWeb-class 1 to MASTREE-class 2, MastWeb-class 2 to MASTREE-class 3, and MastWeb-class 3 to MASTREE-class 5 (Ascoli et al., 2017).
-In Hessen, we used data from the Federal Office for Agriculture and Food ("Bundesanstalt für Landwirtschaft und Ernährung", 2021), in which seed production for state-certified beech stands was quantified as total beech nut mass in kilograms (Konnert et al., 2016).
-In WNP, we used data on the percentage of fruiting trees each year, which strongly correlated (r > 0.80) with the mass of seeds collected from the forest floor and seed traps (Bogdziewicz et al., 2017; Kantorowicz, 2000).
-In BNP, we counted the number of hornbeam infructescences on 1-m sections of 10 branches per tree and the number of acorns on an area of 1 m under a tree, respectively, for 30 permanent monitoring trees and additional random trees of each species distributed across the study area (Wesołowski et al., 2015).
-The mean number of infructescences across 10 branches and the number of acorns per tree, respectively, were categorized into an ordinal index of five classes: 0 = none, 1 = 1-5, 2 = 6-10, 3 = 11-20, and 4 = more than 20.
-The definition of a mast year was that the annual seed production in the study area was ≥50% of the local mast seeding index, which was three in Jura, 8000 kg in Hessen, 20 in WNP, and two in BNP (dashed lines in Figure 1).
+In Jura, we combined data from MastWeb ("MastWeb" 2021) and MASTREE (Ascoli et al. 2017).
+The two datasets use different ordinal indices to quantify seed production (MastWeb: classes ranging from 0=very poor to 3=full mast; MASTREE: classes ranging from 1=very poor to 5=full mast).
+We adapted the MastWeb to the MASTREE index by changing MastWeb-class 0 to MASTREE-class 1, MastWeb-class 1 to MASTREE-class 2, MastWeb-class 2 to MASTREE-class 3, and MastWeb-class 3 to MASTREE-class 5 (Ascoli et al. 2017).
+In Hessen, we used data from the Federal Office for Agriculture and Food ("FGRDEU" 2021), where seed production of state certified beech stands was quantified as total beech nut mass in kg (Konnert et al. 2016).
+In WNP, we used data on the percentage of fruiting trees in each year, which strongly correlate (r>0.80) with the mass of seeds collected from the forest floor and seed traps (Kantorowicz 2000, Bogdziewicz et al. 2017).
+In BNP, we counted the number of hornbeam infructescences on 1-m sections of ten branches per tree and the number of acorns on an area of 1 m under a tree, respectively, for 30 permanent monitoring trees and additional random trees of each species distributed across the study area (Wesołowski et al. 2015).
+The mean number of infructescences across ten branches and the number of acorns per tree, respectively, were categorised into an ordinal index of five classes: 0=none, 1=1-5, 2=6-10, 3=11-20, and 4=more than 20.
+The definition of a mast year was that the annual seed production in the study area was $\geq 50$ % of the local mast seeding index, which was 3 in Jura, 8000 kg in Hessen, 20 in WNP, and 2 in BNP (dashed lines in Figure 1).